deanlaverty/kanye-quotes/README.md

 This can be checked with the following command: `./vendor/bin/sail pint`

 ## CI
-CI is handled via a github action.
+CI is handled via a Github action.
 On push it will setup the application, run Laravel pint and then run our tests.